pedropanosyan/fe-e23-automation/README.md

 ## Test Cases:

-The automated test cases are available at this link: https://practice.automationtesting.in/test-cases/
+The test cases are available at this link: https://practice.automationtesting.in/test-cases/

 Automate a single test case for each section **HOME PAGE, MY ACCOUNT - LOGIN, MY ACCOUNT - REGISTRATION, SHOP, MY ACCOUNT)**